The Subcontractor Relationship

 Albert chose Raken after a particularly powerful test.
 "We did a project and one of the subs didn't communicate well at all," says Albert, "and he easily adopted Raken.
 If he can use it, I'm hooked."
 Albert discovered that Raken was so easy for his subcontractors to use that he didn't need to put them through extensive training- he was getting compliant reports immediately.
 "Raken has allowed even our unsophisticated subcontractors to add photos to their daily reports," says Albert, "Raken is real information.
 It's simple but at the same time so adaptable that all of our subcontractors can use it."
 That adaptability has prompted UBG to build Raken into their dealings with subcontractors.
 "Our subcontractors now have a commitment that if they want to get paid they have to log in to Raken and use it 100%" he says, adding "even with the high level of work we do we've gotten great reactions to Raken.
 It's now a big part of every preconstruction kickoff we do."

 Putting the Reports to Use

-Using Raken to gather information from subcontractors has given UBG more than daily reports, Raken's time card features also provided a competitive edge to the company.
+Using Raken to gather information from subcontractors has given UBG more than daily reports, Raken's time card app for construction also provided a competitive edge to the company.
 "Getting unpredictable job reporting for man hours from subcontractors can eat a company alive," Albert says, "Raken helps get our costs dialed in.
 We want to use real data, so the worklog hours that the subcontractors plug in helps us find discrepancies."
 Finding those discrepancies and correcting them has saved UBG time and money.
 "With Raken we get actual costs and hours so we can go in and see the actual lessons learned, checking the budget to the actuals," Albert says, "I look at man-hours in Raken and then decide what I need to do at the end of the job to be more competitive."